Jayd-H/AdvancedCourseworkWeeklyAssignments/Week6/README.md

 ## Reflection

 Throughout this lab I have furthered my knowledge of templates, and the different ways to implement binary search in C++.
-I am admittedly a little upset that I could not figure out the error in question 2, but like I said previously, I reckon with a little more knowledge on the topic it would be obvious.
-I really like the notion of templates and I can't wait to use them at scale in bigger projects.
-Even though I have implemented binary searches in other languages before, it is nice to see how that translates to C++.
-At this current stage, even though I am still reliant on a search bar for more complex questions, I feel like I am making steady progress.
+Even though it took an extra to day to realise my simple mistake on the grid question, I really like the notion of templates and I can't wait to use them at scale in bigger projects.
+Despite having implemented binary searches in other languages before, it is nice to see how that translates to C++.
+At this current stage, despite the fact I am still admittedly somewhat reliant on a search bar for more complex questions and explanations to more advanced topics to fully understand them, I feel like I am making steady progress.

 The more time I spend with C++, the more I enjoy it and the more intuitive it is to write and read.
-Like I say every time in these labs, I know I have a long way to go with this language and even programming in general, but the way these labs are structured I find it much easier to digest these topics.
+Like I say every time in these labs, I know I have a long way to go with this language and even programming in general, but the way these labs are structured I find it much easier to digest these topics presented.